yexuansong/saasi_manuscript/README.md

-# Scripts that generate the results in SAASI
+# Scripts that generate the results in SAASI manuscript

 ## Required packages/software:
 R (Version 4.4.1)